Frankie Howerd: Career

 Howerd appeared as Francis Bigger, one of the lead characters in 1967's Carry On Doctor, of which Variety noted, "Added zest is given by the inclusion of Frankie Howerd as a quack 'mind-over-matter' doctor who becomes a reluctant patient.
 Howerd's brilliantly droll sense of comedy is given plenty of scope."

 The success of the film version of Up Pompeii in 1971 saw British exhibitors vote him the ninth most popular star at the British box office that year.
-He would play versions of the character Lurkio in Up the Chastity Belt (Lurkalot), also in 1971, and Up the Front (Boot Boy Lurk) in 1972.
+He would play versions of the character Lurcio in Up the Chastity Belt (Lurkalot), also in 1971, and Up the Front (Boot Boy Lurk) in 1972.

 In 1971 Howerd recorded, with June Whitfield, a comedy version of the song "Je t'aime", previously recorded by Jane Birkin and Serge Gainsbourg, in which she featured as "Mavis" alongside Howerd's "Frank", and a third unexplained sleeping partner named "Arthur".
 The song was included in the 2004 CD re-issue of Oh!
 What a Carry On!.

 In 1976, Howerd appeared in The Frankie Howerd Show on CBC Television in Canada.
 It received good ratings but was not renewed.

 He was awarded an OBE in 1977.

 In 1978, Howerd appeared in the big-budget Hollywood musical Sgt.
 Pepper's Lonely Hearts Club Band playing Mean Mr Mustard, acting alongside musical and film talent such as Peter Frampton, the Bee Gees, George Burns, Alice Cooper, Aerosmith and Steve Martin.
 He was cast by producer Robert Stigwood as he was on Stigwood's record label at the time.
 The film was a critical and commercial flop.
 Since Howerd was not well known to American audiences, this may have been his biggest exposure in the US.